 Asked which major party has the best policies on climate change and energy, just 13 per cent nominated the Coalition, well behind “neither party” (41 per cent) and Labor (42 per cent).
 The fact that these Coalition policies are no more popular than, say, Tony Abbott among mainstream business figures is no great surprise — they’ve been saying so for years — but the size of the gap between the two parties certainly is.

 Former Liberal senator Nick Minchin once said that the left had been forced to look for a new cause after the collapse of communism, and the cause happened to be the environment.
-But it’s much more revealing to turn that observation around the other way: the Australian (and American) right was casting around for a new enemy in the 1990s, and decided on environmentalism, which soon morphed into its senseless opposition to mainstream climate science.
+But it’s much more revealing to turn that observation around the other way: the Australian (and American) right was casting around for a new enemy in the 1990s, and decided on environmentalism, which soon morphed into a senseless opposition to mainstream climate science.
 Maybe the left did need a new cause, but at least it has a scientific consensus (and Angela Merkel, among many others) on its side.

 In Boris Johnson’s Britain, the new enemy has been the “faceless bureaucrats” in Brussels — though in practice the nastiest battles have taken place within the Conservative Party.
 Here in Australia, two prime ministerships have been brought down by forces within the Liberal Party who think the tide of history can somehow be turned back.

 I suspect part of the explanation for this strange behaviour is that both these parties of business often behave like they don’t have much of a clue about how the economy works.
 It’s surprising how few federal ministers have ever run anything apart from a lobby group, another minister’s office or a law practice.
-After flirting with innovation under Malcolm Turnbull, the Liberals seem to have decided they don’t like the look of the future, regardless of the opportunities it open up for business.
+After flirting with innovation under Malcolm Turnbull, the Liberals seem to have decided they don’t like the look of the future, regardless of the opportunities it opens up for business.

 Small pool, big problem